ArchipelagoMW/Archipelago/worlds/kh2/docs/setup_en.md

 <h2 style="text-transform:none";>F.A.Q.</h2>

 - Why am I getting wallpapered while going into a world for the first time?
-  - Your `Lua Backened` was not configured correctly.
+  - Your `Lua Backend` was not configured correctly.
 Look over the step in the [KH2Rando.com](https://tommadness.github.io/KH2Randomizer/setup/Panacea-ModLoader/) guide.
 - Why am I not getting magic?
     - If you obtain magic, you will need to pause your game to have it show up in your inventory, then enter a new room for it to become properly usable.
 - Why am I missing worlds/portals in the GoA?